AvinashRavula/Social-Media-App-In-C/README.md

 * This is a Social Networking App where we can make a POST which will be visible to other users.<br>
 * Post is like uploading a file of any type.<br>
 * Any user can view/like/comment/update/delete/download a post.<br>
+* User can send and recieve messages to/from the other users connected in a common network.<br>
 * User has to signup/login to access the features of this app.<br>
 <br>

 <b><font size="20">Developer Documentation</font></b><br/>